 - Charlotte Forten Park – Emily Larsen and Paige Besse

-East India Fountain – Groveland artist and crafter Tokala Sage Close has been commissioned to create a winter wonderland scene to enliven the East India Fountain.
-Using mostly found materials, Close has crafted trees, stars, hearts and more to brighten up the winter season.
+East India Fountain – Groveland artist and crafter Tokala Sage Close created a winter wonderland scene to enliven the East India Fountain.
+Using mostly found materials, Close crafted trees, stars, hearts and more to brighten up the winter season.

-Charlotte Forten Park – Salem’s newest park is getting a festive upgrade for the season, including decorated evergreens, seasonal lights, and two temporary mural backdrops.
+Charlotte Forten Park – Salem’s newest park got a festive upgrade for the season, including decorated evergreens, seasonal lights, and two temporary mural backdrops.